eclipse-che/che-docs/release-notes/cors.md

 ```
 cors.support.credentials=true
-cors.allowed.origins will be configured in runtime, infered from CHE_API (WS Master domain)
+cors.allowed.origins will be infered from CHE_API (WS Master domain) at runtime
 ```